saitoshi/CodingInterviewQuestions/README.md

 ## Problem 11 Capitalize First Letter Of Every Word

 For a given string, capitalize the first letter of the string

+## Problem 12 Printing Steps

+Write a function that accepts positive number N and the function should console log a step shape with N levels using # char